 Put on your puffiest winter coat and warmest boots, and check out our guide to snowy hikes, thrilling skiing, and other outdoor winter adventures in Illinois.

 These neighboring gems sit 3 miles apart in the north-central part of the state.
 At Starved Rock State Park, layer up and hike 12.3 miles of trails that pass sandstone bluffs and skirt the Illinois River.
-To see some of the park’s 14 frozen falls, head to any of the seven overlooks: French, St. Louis, Ottawa, Kaskaskia, Wildcat, LaSalle or Tonty canyons.
+To see some of the park’s 14 frozen falls and head to any of the seven overlooks: French, St. Louis, Ottawa, Kaskaskia, Wildcat, LaSalle or Tonty canyons.
 Some falls reach 80 feet high.
 At Matthiessen State Park, rent a pair of cross-country skis (weekends only) and glide across 6 miles of trails.

-Make it a weekend Kick back in Starved Rock’s 1930s lodge or one of the cabins (some feature fireplaces and allow pets).
+Make it a weekend kicking back in Starved Rock’s 1930s lodge or one of the cabins (some feature fireplaces and allow pets).
 Warm up in the lodge’s indoor pool, hot tub and sauna.
 The rustic dining room dishes comfort food, and the Back Door Lounge serves local brews.

 The northwest region’s diverse terrain makes it a perfect winter playground.
 Rent cross-country skis in town and head out on the beginner-friendly Galena River Trail.
 For an overnight, the Inn at Irish Hollow offers on-site trails and gear.
 Once you’ve perfected the kick and glide, visit Eagle Ridge Nordic Center, which features 7 miles of groomed trails, plus ice-skating and sledding.
 At nearby Chestnut Mountain, skiers and snowboarders can play on 19 runs and the Farside terrain park (rentals and lessons available).

 Each winter, around 3,000 bald eagles fly to Illinois to make it their temporary home, settling in among the cliffs and trees in at least 27 counties around the state—making Illinois one of the best places in the entire country to spot the majestic bird.
 From Alton, take a guided 45-minute shuttle to locations along the Mississippi River while keeping your eyes open for this iconic bird.
-Get eagle watching tips and other places to catch a glimpse here.
+Get eagle-watching tips and other places to catch a glimpse here.

 Hike amid 12,000-year-old sandstone bluffs, then come back to relax in a lodge room or cabin.
 (Note: The lodge is closed from mid-December through the first weekend in February.)